Mathematical Foundations of Distributionally Robust Multistage Optimization: Introduction

 \section{Introduction}

-This paper addresses \emph{distributionally robust optimization} (DRO) when applied to multistage stochastic programming problems.
+This paper addresses \emph{Distributionally Robust Optimization} (DRO) when applied to multistage stochastic programming problems.
 This robust approach involves various probability measures and discloses an optimal solution which is robust with respect to varying distributions.
 DRO involves the functional

 for a chosen so-called \emph{ambiguity} set $\cM$ of probability measures.
 Various constructions of the ambiguity set were suggested in the applications.
-By duality, DRO is closely related to the \emph{risk averse} approach where $\R$ is viewed as a risk measure.
+It is beyond the scope of this paper to give a survey of this literature, we can mention for example \cite{Kuhn2015, Wiesemann2014, KuhnWiesemannFoundations} and references therein.
+By duality, DRO is closely related to the \emph{risk averse} approach where~$\R$ is viewed as a risk measure (cf.\ \cite{ADEH:1999, Follmer2004, RuszczynskiShapiro2009}).
 In case the ambiguity set $\cM=\{P\}$ is a singleton this reduces to the risk neutral approach.
-The essential difference between the DRO and the risk averse approach is how the corresponding functional $\R$ is defined.
+The essential difference between the DRO and the risk averse approaches is how the corresponding functional~$\R$ is defined.

 In the static setting the equation~\eqref{fun-1} of the objective functional~$\R$ is reasonably straightforward.
+Multistage problems with decisions made dynamically, on the other hand, are considerably more involved. \begin{rev}In the risk averse approach the corresponding risk measure, associated with the sequential decision process, usually is formulated in the nested (composite) form (cf.\ \cite{FriRos:2005, Riedel2004, Ruszczynski}).
+Such nested formulations are amendable to Bellman's principle of optimality and suitable for writing the respective dynamic programming equations.
+This in turn is directly related to the concept of time consistency meaning that a decision maker should not reconsider optimality of the decisions at the later stages of the process.
+In that respect nested formulations provide a natural framework for the optimality criteria at every stage of the process.

-Multistage problems with decisions made dynamically, on the other hand, are considerably more involved.
-It turns out that seemingly natural extensions of the DRO and the risk averse approach lead to somewhat different frameworks.
-This paper elaborates a fundamental problem description aimed to state the problem in a mathematical context.
+In the DRO setting the situation is more delicate.
+It turns out that seemingly natural extensions of the DRO and the risk averse approaches could lead to somewhat different frameworks.
+The basic question of formulating a conditional counterpart of the DRO functional~\eqref{fun-1} turns out to be not straightforward.
+The main goal of this paper is to elaborate on the involved fundamental questions in a mathematical context. \end{rev}

-\paragraph{Outline.} The following section elaborates the mathematical setting for distributionally robust functionals and risk measures.
+\paragraph{Outline} The following section elaborates the mathematical setting for distributionally robust functionals and risk measures.
 Section~\ref{sec-condcounter} addresses their conditional counterparts.
 Nested formulations are important in multistage stochastic optimization, they are considered in Section~\ref{sec-nested}.
 The corresponding dynamic programming equations are elaborated in Section~\ref{sec:MSO} before we conclude in Section~\ref{sec:Summary}.